top of page

 Shots over par on every hole, will carry a 2 point penalty for each shot over par.
 Finish a par 3 with a six, it will cost 6 points for the shots taken, and another 6 penalty points for the 3 dropped shots.

 The Winner of each Major will then collect a bonus 100 points, Runner-up 70 points, third, 50, then 40, 30, 20, 10, 8, 6, 4, 2 & 1 down to 12th place.
-(In the event of ties the points will be spread).
+(In the event of ties the points won will be the points for the place tied (Tied 4th, gets both players 40 points)).

 But, player coefficients will kick in.